10-5-pursuit/project-full-stack-portfolio/README.md

 ## Project scoring

-This project has three different parts on which you will be graded.
+This project has four different parts on which you will be graded.
 Each part is weighted differently.

-- 70% of the project is scored on **completion**.
+- 50% of the project is scored on **completion**.
 - 20% of the project is scored through the **mastery rubric**.
 - 10% of the project is scored through **stretch goals**.
+- 20% of the project is scored through **live presentation**

 In total, you must receive at least 70% to complete this project.
-For example, you could attain 55% of points through the completion requirements, 10% of points through the mastery rubric, and 5% of points through the stretch goals.
+For example, you could attain 40% of points through the completion requirements, 10% of points through the mastery rubric, and 5% of points through the stretch goals, 15% of points through the presentation rubric.

 ### Completion